Access to primary health care

 General practitioner services and health checks

-Aboriginal and Torres Strait Islander people have a slightly higher rate of GP service use than non-Indigenous Australians, measured by the number of Medicare claims for GP services.
+First Nations people have a slightly higher rate (ratio 1.2) of GP service use than non-Indigenous Australians, measured by the number of Medicare claims for GP services in 2017-18.
+This is less than the level of use required as indicated by the 2018 Australian Burden of Disease Study (ratio 2.3).

-For both Indigenous and non-Indigenous Australians, the rate of GP service use rose over the decade to 2017–18 (Figure 6.2).
+For both First Nations people and non-Indigenous Australians, the rate of GP service use rose over the decade to 2017–18 (Figure 6.3).

-The first Indigenous-specific health check, for those aged 55 and over, was introduced in 1999, and health checks for Aboriginal and Torres Strait Islander people of all ages were in place from May 2006.
-In May 2010, the frequency of health checks was standardised so that Aboriginal and Torres Strait Islander people of all ages were able to have a health check every year (AIHW 2017).
+In 1999, a health check especially for First Nations people aged 55 and over was introduced, and from May 2006, First Nations-specific health checks were available for people of all ages.
+In May 2010, the frequency of health checks was standardised so that First Nations people of all ages were able to have a health check every year (AHMAC 2017).

 For further information, see: